 Final Words

-If you are not ready to invest in expensive cookware, consider buying a Lodge enameled cast iron skillet.
+If you are not ready to invest in expensive cookware, consider purchasing a Lodge enameled cast iron skillet.
 The Lodge is still a good choice and performs nearly as well as Staub or Le Creuset.
 However, Lodge enameled cast iron pans are less durable than the more expensive brands.